-71. Bowie's character is on every one of his albums, except for the English version of the soundtrack "The Buddha Of Suburbia", the album "The Next Day" where his face is covered and his latest album.
+71. Bowie's character is on every one of his albums, except for the English version of the soundtrack "The Buddha Of Suburbia", the album "The Next Day" where his face is covered, and his latest album.

-72. Bowie also starred in 28 films, including: "Just a Gigolo", "Merry Christmas", "Mr. Lawrence", "The Last Temptation of Christ", "The Prestige" and 'Twin Peaks: Fire Walk with Me" .
+72. Bowie also starred in 28 films, including: "Just a Gigolo", "Merry Christmas", "Mr. Lawrence", "The Last Temptation of Christ", "The Prestige" and 'Twin Peaks: Fire Walk with Me".
 He also played Andy Warhol (about whom he also wrote a song in the 1970s) in the movie "Basquiat".

-73. In 2004, Bowie was ranked 39th on the "Rolling Stone" magazine's 100 greatest artists of all time and 23rd on the list of 100 greatest singers of all time.
+73. In 2004, Bowie was ranked 39th on "Rolling Stone" magazine's 100 greatest artists of all time and 23rd on the list of 100 greatest singers of all time.

-74. About a month before his death, a play called "Lazarus" wich Bowie co-wrote was performed on stage.
+74. About a month before his death, a play called "Lazarus" which Bowie co-wrote was performed on stage.
 The play was influenced by the movie "The Man Who Fell to Earth", in which Bowie played.
 It was also one of the songs on his latest album.

 75. January is "the month of Bowie".
-His birthday was celebrated at January 8th.
+His birthday was celebrated on January 8th.
 On the same day, his latest album "Blackstar" was released in 2016.
 Two days later, on January 10, 2016, Bowie passed away at the age of 69.
 In addition, two of his masterpieces - "Station To Station" (1975) and "Low" (1977), were released.